The Bankrate promise

 Read the fine print

-Before deciding on a lender, it is extremely important to know exactly what fees you will be charged, as well as how high your interest rate could end up being.
-Many lenders are not particularly transparent with this information, often including these disclosures as footnotes at the bottom of the product’s page on their websites.
+Before deciding on a lender, it is extremely important to know exactly what fees you will be charged, as well as how high your interest rate could be.
+Many lenders are not particularly transparent with this information, often including these disclosures as footnotes on their websites’ bottom of the product’s page.

 Make sure that you have all of this information before deciding to go with a particular lender.
-Also, carefully read the terms and conditions as well as any other documents the lender sends you during the process of getting the loan.
+Also, carefully read the terms and conditions and any other documents the lender sends you while getting the loan.

 Know what you will pay in interest

-Many of the personal loan complaints the CFPB received last year were from people who ended up paying interest that they did not expect to pay.
-Keep in mind that you may not always qualify for the lender’s lowest interest rates.
-Any estimate you receive from an agent before the lender runs a credit check and looks into the full scope of your financial health may not be fully accurate.
+Many of the personal loan complaints the CFPB received last year were from people who ended up paying interest they did not expect to pay.
+Remember that you may not always qualify for the lender’s lowest interest rates.
+Any estimate you receive from an agent before the lender runs a credit check and looks into the full scope of your financial health may be inaccurate.

 Before taking out a loan, calculate your projected interest rate and make sure that you are prepared to make payments given this added cost.
 If you have less than stellar credit and want to find a lender that will offer reasonable rates for your credit bracket, look into a bad credit loan.